 Welcome to Hong Kong!

-Getting around.
-You don’t need a car in HK.
+You dont need a car in HK.
 Subway, bus, taxi, and the occasional ferry will get you to the climbing trailheads.
 Approaches range from ten minutes to over an hour, and are generally steep.
 Many of the areas have fixed handlines in place for the third class sections of the approach.
 Some of the handlines are pretty ragged, so look before you yard on them.
 Other areas, such as Lion Rock or Devils Peak, have concrete stairs and steel handrails.
 Hiking in HK is popular, but it is neither a wilderness nor LNT experience: On the Lion Rock approach, expect to see paper, plastic and human waste scattered along the trail, and hikers carrying umbrellas, with pocket radios strapped to their belt.

 The climbing can be found in four distinct areas.
 First, Hong Kong island has a number of spots, including downtown (Central Crags) , mid-island (Mount Nicholson and Black Crag), and coastal areas (Cape Collinson and Shek O).
 Second, Kowloon has several of the most established crags, including Beacon Hill, Lion Rock, and Kowloon Peak.
 Third, the New Territories have a number of areas, ranging from basalt cracks in Sai Kung to boulder fields in Tsuen Wan.
 Finally, climbing is found on a number of nearby islands, including Tung Lung, Lantau, and Lamma.
 The climbing: